 The Costs of Owning a Home

-Beyond the expenses that come as mortgage closing costs, what are the other expenses associated with home ownership?
+Beyond the typical closing costs, what are the other expenses associated with home ownership?
 Are you prepared for them?
 Do they fit into your monthly budget?
 What about time, can you devote the time required to maintain your home?

 Let’s analyze this further.